Buying a Condo in Manila: The Ultimate Guide

 If you’re a Philippines resident, you can deduct expenses such as maintenance to substantially reduce your taxes.
 Non-residents pay a lower rate of 25%, but they can’t utilize tax allowances.

 Many people use real estate agents in the Philippines.
-Foreign buyers can benefit from their inside knowledge of Manila’s real estate market, but they often charge high commission fees.
+Foreign buyers can benefit from their insider knowledge of real estate in Manila, but they often charge high commission fees.

 If you choose to forego a real estate agent, you can use websites like Lamudi to find your ideal condo.
 However, you should select an established developer if you go it alone.